How To See The Best Of Zhangjiajie Forest Park In 2 Days

 In this itinerary, we’ll visit all of these areas at least briefly:

-- Yuanjiajie (袁家界) — Extremely popular area, but it has a lot of great sights, including the world’s tallest outdoor elevator and the ‘Hallelujah Mountain’ from Avatar.
+• Yuanjiajie (袁家界) — Extremely popular area with a lot of great sights, including the world’s tallest outdoor elevator and the ‘Hallelujah Mountain’ from Avatar.

-- Tianzi Mountain (Tianzishan / 天子山) — Another very popular area of the park with some great sights, including a scenic cable car that you can ride up and down the mountain.
+• Tianzi Mountain (Tianzishan / 天子山) — Another very popular area of the park with some good sights, including a scenic cable car that you can ride up and down the mountain.

-- Yellow Stone Village (Huangshi / 黄是) — A less crowded area with some more nice viewpoints.
+• Yellow Stone Village (Huangshi / 黄是) — A less crowded area with a bunch of nice viewpoints.
 Usually doesn’t get busy until later in the morning and into the afternoon.

-- Yangjiajie (杨家界) — Rugged area with hiking.
+• Yangjiajie (杨家界) — Rugged area with hiking trails.
 It’s spectacular, but takes more time to visit because it’s not as accessible as the other parts of the park.

 There are also 5 different entrances to the park, but for this itinerary, we’ll only use the east gate and south gate.